MaeveShi/MaeveShi/README.md

 ### Projects & Repositories

 #### Projects

+- **Image Classification on 10 monkey species**: Built CNN models from scratch, used transfer learning and _densenet_ as pretrained model and performed fine tuning, build Generative Adversarial Networks and showed the fixed noise passed as the latent vector to the GAN throughout the training process.
+Repository can be accessed [here](https://github.com/MaeveShi/10-monkey-spieces-classification)

 - **Developed Python & R packages: a beginner-friendly image processing tool to crop, rotate, compress, or change the color scale of a given image.**:
 You can access the packages from [PYPI](https://pypi.org/project/imghelp/), or visit the repositories: [Imghelp-Python](https://github.com/UBC-MDS/imghelp), [Imghelp-R](https://github.com/UBC-MDS/ImgHelpR)